DHTMLX/docs-spreadsheet/docs/functions.md

 ## Getting cell formula

-Starting with v4.1, you can get the formula applied to a cell via the [`getFormula()`](api/spreadsheet_getformula_method.md) method.
+Starting with v4.1, you can retrieve the formula applied to a cell with the [`getFormula()`](api/spreadsheet_getformula_method.md) method.
 The method takes the id of the cell as a parameter:

 ~~~js
 var formula = spreadsheet.getFormula("B2");